-"We believe that the operations of the Colonization Society are calculated to excite prejudices against us, and to impel ignorant or ill-disposed persons to take measures for our expulsion from the land of our nativity, from our country and from our homes.
+"We believe that the operations of the Colonization Society is calculated to excite prejudices against us and to impel ignorant or ill-disposed persons to take measures for our expulsion from the land of our nativity, from our country and from our homes.

 There is no hard evidence to link Lincoln to these three examples of Springfield's Negro activism.
 But Lincoln's Springfield was a small town.
 Did these activities influence Lincoln?
 If he was influenced by brief glimpses of slavery on visits to Kentucky, as Quarles asserted, then without question the influences of Springfield s Negro population engaged in the daily routine of life during Lincoln's residency were even more significant.